Community Based Hand Surgery Service

 - Carpal Tunnel Revision

-All the surgery is performed under local anaesthetic.
+Since 2016, all the surgery is performed under local anaesthetic using WALANT techniques (Wide awake local anaesthetic no tourniquet).
 If this is not possible due to other health problems or the complexity of the surgery, patients can opt to have their surgery under general anaesthetic at the Queen Elizabeth in Gateshead or in Cumbria.

 All surgery is subject to strict criteria for treatment following the current evidence based guidelines.